Contains the active ingredient venlafaxine (as venlafaxine hydrochloride)

 increase in bone fractures

-abnormal facial movements such as tongue thrusting, repetitive chewing, jaw swinging, or grimacing
+abnormal facial movements such as tongue thrusting, repetitive chewing, jaw swinging,

 rapid heart beat